Home " Carbon footprint " Practical guide to calculating a product's carbon footprint using LCA

 ➡️ Emissions Factors by Work Unit (EFWU): these factors are calculated on the basis of the overall Carbon impact of an organization or part of its activity, by allocating its GHG emissions to its production units.
 They make it possible to take precise account of the various stages in the life cycle.

-⚠️ By taking into account the entire life cycle of a product, Emission Factors per Work Unit (EFWU) and PCF are the factors that provide the most complete and representative view of a product's real carbon impact.
-They also play a very important role in GHG inventory® calculations.
+⚠️ By taking into account the complete cycle of a good, the Emission Factors per Work Unit (EFWU) and PCF are the factors that provide the most complete and representative view of the real carbon impact of a product.
+They also play a very important role in carbon footprint calculations.

 💪 Get your suppliers involved!